 Asbestos at New York Job Sites

-Nearly 400 work sites in New York that have been documented to have dangerous amounts of asbestos or past exposures.
-These sites include a lot of different types of buildings and jobs and include shipyards, manufacturing plants, breweries, school buildings, industrial and manufacturing plants, office buildings, and hospitals.
+Nearly 400 work sites in New York have been documented to have dangerous amounts of asbestos or to have experienced past exposures.
+They include shipyards, manufacturing plants, breweries, school buildings, industrial and manufacturing plants, office buildings, and hospitals.

 Shipyards and Docks